daronphang/coding_resources/design_patterns/behavioral/command.md

 Turns a request into an action.
 Allows you to pass requests as a method argument, delay or queue a request's execution, and support undoable operations.
 Command serves as links between various GUI and business logic objects i.e. breaking an app into GUI layer and business logic layer.
 Terminology:
 - Command: Can refer to command interface or command class itself.
 - Receiver: Class that contains some business logic that is delegated by more complex commands.
-- Invoker: Sends a request to the command; associated with one or several commands.
+- Invoker: Sends a request to the command; associated with one or several commands i.e. button is an invoker.

 Command method encapsulates a request as an object and hence, allowing objects to be parameterized with different requests i.e. button used to  close window can be used to save or print document.